dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

     }
 }
 ```
-It is a simple function that maps data between structs excepts for three properties: `price`, `sold` and `owner`.
+It is a simple function that maps data between structs excepts for two properties: `sold` and `owner`.

 We initilize `sold` to 0 as it is just a counter of sold products.